Table of Contents

 They also protect the skin against dirt, damage, pollution and harsh climatic and living conditions.
 Moisturisers and night creams give the skin a plump, smooth, supple appearance.

 What are the benefits of night cream?
 They address the skin concern of dryness.
 Night creams have a thicker texture and more active ingredients that work on repairing and rejuvenating during the evening and night.
-You dont put makeup over them so they can have a creamier texture compared with day time lotions and mositurisers.
+You don’t put makeup over them so they can have a creamier texture compared with day time lotions and moisturisers.

 Heart of Eternity night cream contains palm-oil-free ingredients certified by the Soil Association Certification Ltd .
 The scent is sensual and evocative of romantic evenings under the stars.
 Essential oils of jasmine, rose, sandalwood and ylang ylang have been artfully blended to provide an aroma that is luxurious and uplifting .
 The colour is gentle hint of palest cream, like the soft lighting of a new day.
 And is a British family brand.

-Heart of Eternity’s light and smooth texture absorbs quickly and easily, nourishing the skin with valuable unsaturated fatty acids and vitamin E from Moroocan argan oil .
-Due to its anti-oxidant properties, argan is particularly useful for mature or damaged skin, eczema, sun damage, scarring, wrinkles and stretch marks.
+Heart of Eternity’s light and smooth texture absorbs quickly and easily, nourishing the skin with valuable unsaturated fatty acids and vitamin E from Moroccan Argan oil .
+Due to its anti-oxidant properties, Argan is particularly useful for mature or damaged skin, eczema, sun damage, scarring, wrinkles and stretch marks.
 Marula has anti inflammatory and healing properties for dry, red, itchy skin.
 Avocado unsaponifiables are included for their rebalancing properties on dry skin, and make your skin soft and smooth.
-Pomegranate is a cell regenerator and anti-inflammatory rich in rare punic acid.
-As we age our levels of Hyaluronic Acid drop, so this why it’s included in lavish amounts along with aloe vera and schizandra extract.
+Pomegranate is a cell regenerator and anti-inflammatory rich in rare Punic acid.
+As we age our levels of Hyaluronic Acid drop, so this why it’s included in lavish amounts along with aloe Vera and schizandra extract.
 In no time at all your skin is revitalised and ready for the day.

 Remember, just like with maintaining physical fitness, there are no short cuts or instant solutions.
 The only way to improve your skin is to treat it well, every day.
 Small steps accumulate over time, so find yourself an aromatherapy-based skin care range that you love to use.

 I recommend the Try-Me Experience which I can ship to UK, North America and Australia.
 If you’re looking for a cruelty free cleanser and Moisturizer duo, you’re in the right place.